shailjasingh008/vinaygupta077/README.md

 - 🌱 I’m currently learning **Django, Flask, Tkinter, Numpy, MySql**

-- 👯 I’m looking to collaborate on **Front end and back end developers**
+- 👯 I’m looking to collaborate on **Front-end and Back-end developers**

 - 🤝 I’m looking for help with **Backend languages**